Supported Operating System Distributions

 Toolbx is regularly tested on the following host operating systems:

 By default, Toolbx tries to use an image matching the host operating system distribution for creating containers.
 If there is no image matching the host, it falls back to a Fedora image.
+Currently, there are images available for the OSes listed above.

 toolbox create --distro ubuntu --release 22.04